-Anyone caught over the legal alcohol limit when driving will be banned from driving for at least 12 months, and fined up to £5,000.
-You can also be given between three to 11 penalty driving points.
-And you could be sent to prison for up to six months.
-Imprisonment, the period of disqualification, size of fine and penalty points depend on the seriousness of the offence8.
+Drunk drivers face a number of penalties depending on the seriousness of their offence.
+Anyone caught over the legal alcohol limit when driving may be banned from driving for at least 12 months, and face an unlimited fine.
+You may also be sent to prison for up to six months.
+Imprisonment, the period of disqualification, size of fine and penalty points depend on the seriousness of the offence.

 - Arrange within your group of friends who's going to be the designated driver.
 A designated driver is the person who abstains from alcohol on a night out so they can drive the rest of their group of friends home safely.